 In addition to creating new user accounts, the administrator can modify existing user accounts.
 He or she can allow any user to also be an administrator — you can have as many administrator accounts as you want — and can also reset the password of any user account.
 And the administrator can enable and set up parental controls on any account.

-To see your existing user accounts, go to System Preferences > Users & Groups.
+To see your existing user accounts, go to System Settings > Users & Groups.
 This preference pane shows a list of existing user accounts, lets you create new accounts, and it also lets you set a number of login options.

 Standard User Accounts